bihealth/sodar-server/docs_manual/source/dev_guide.rst

 For developing code for the Django site, see
 `SODAR Core code conventions <https://sodar-core.readthedocs.io/en/dev/dev_core_guide.html#code-conventions>`_.

-For the samplesheets Vue app, the strict linting used in the development environment enforces most critical conventions.
+For the samplesheets Vue app, strict linting used in the development environment enforces most critical conventions.

 .. _dev_guide_test: